realityone/docker-image-py/README.md

 ### Install

-You can install from PyPi.
+You can install from PyPI.

 ```shell
 $ pip install docker-image-py